Portrait of President Susanna Baxter

 It’s the LaGrange promise: Wherever you begin, whatever your dream, we promise you respect, challenge, inspiration and support as you work to fulfill your potential for success in life and career.

-Dr. Susanna Baxter
+Dr. Susanna L. Baxter

 LaGrange College President